good-lly/lowstorage/README.md

 // List all collections
 const listCollections = await storage.listCollections();

+// Get S3 instance and perform S3 operations (get, put, delete, etc.) Read more about ultralight-s3 here: https://github.com/sentienhq/ultralight-s3 const s3ops = await storage.s3();

-// check the API section for more details or `/examples` folder for more examples
+// check the API section for more details or /examples and /dev folder for more samples
 ```

 ### Installation